TS

 About the function

-Creates time series for further use in expressions or as a separate time series.
+Creates a time series for further use in expressions.
+This function serves as a way to declare and initialise a time series.

 Syntax